jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 {% chart fig-44-stocks-daily-VIX-price.svg %}

 Consistent with the other data sets used in this post, the "price" values on this chart are the logarithmic values of the volatility index, not the actual index values.
-The VIX is a quoted in percentage points, so the use of logarithmic values may or may not be the best approach here, depending on how one might go about trading volatility derivatives.
+The VIX is quoted in percentage points, so the use of logarithmic values may or may not be the best approach here, depending on how one might go about trading volatility derivatives.
 I suspect that studying the behavior of volatility instruments might warrant some special consideration, but that's beyond the scope of the post.
 For our purposes here, let's treat the index the way we would any other tradable instrument.
 The daily "price" differences look like this:

 {% chart fig-45-stocks-daily-VIX-diffs.svg %}